Strait of Sicily: Biology

-The habitat of one of the corals in the strait, the Corallium rubrum, family of the Coralliidae (Anthozoa, Gorgonacea) is between a few meters to 120 meters deep.
+The Corallium rubrum, family of the Coralliidae (Anthozoa, Gorgonacea) lives in the strait, between a few meters to 120 meters deep.
 Its bright red calcific axis has been used for jewelry from ancient times.
 Although extinction of these corals is not the case yet because of high productivity in this ecosystem, a decline has been observed in the shallow waters.

-These corrals are part of an initiative of worldwide conservation.
+These corals are part of an initiative of worldwide conservation.
 During the Conference of the Parties of CITES number 14 (CoP14) two workshops were decided to be organized about the corals in the Pacific and Mediterranean.

-Among the species that are fished at high rates, are the Cephalopod family.
+Among the species that are fished at high rates are cephalopods.
 These molluscans, especially the species O. Vulgaris, are of interest both for industrial and artisanal fisheries.

 Due to high biodiversity, productivity rates and importance of the different species for the ecosystem, the Mediterranean Sea and the Strait of Sicily are becoming of more interest for researchers during the recent years.

-Also regarding the current climate change, information can be gained by researching the changes in biodiversity in the Strait of Sicily.

 Volcanic activity

 Due to the natural position of the Strait of Sicily, above the conjunction of the Eurasian and African tectonic plate, volcanic activity occurs in the strait.

-The volcanic activity is mainly focused on the islands Pantelleria and Linosa.
+Volcanic activity is mainly focused on the islands Pantelleria and Linosa.
 A climax in volcanic activity was found in the Pleistocene.
-Although minor submarine eruptions can still be found, mostly located on the seafloor along the northwest and southeast regional faults.
+Minor submarine eruptions still occur, mostly on the seafloor along the northwest and southeast regional faults.

-During historical times some seamounts did erupt while other seamounts have been covered by Pliocene-Quaternary sediments.
+During historical times some seamounts erupted, and other seamounts have been covered by Pliocene-Quaternary sediments.

 The submarine volcanoes are located in the Adventure Plateau, Graham and Nameless Banks.
-In 1831 a submarine volcano erupted on the Graham Bank at a depth of around 200 m.
-This eruption gave rise to the Graham Island 65 m above sea level.
-Also in the year 1863 this volcano erupted, whereas the youngest eruption in the region was in 1891 around 5 km north of Pantelleria.
+In 1831 a submarine volcano erupted on the Graham Bank at a depth of around 200 m, forming the Graham Island, 65 m above sea level.
+The island was claimed by Britain, France, and Sicily, with the potential for hostilities, but it had been washed away by December 1831.
+(In November 2000 Sicilians planted a flag on the underwater volcano to claim the island if it resurfaced.)
+In the year 1863 this volcano also erupted.
+As of 2023 the most recent eruption in the region was in 1891, around 5 km north of Pantelleria.
 At the southeast of Graham Bank, at the Pinne Bank an emission was observed in 1941.

+In 2023 three further underwater volcanoes, possibly active, were discovered off Sicily.